You need to be careful with the World Points redemption center, otherwise you might get taken for a ride.

 - Some “Ultimate Access” options: This is a newer option from BofA – it appears they are trying to replicate what the Chase Sapphire and Citi Thank You Premier is offering.
 Bank of America describes it as “Experience a whole new level of rewards.
 Browse our online catalog of once-in-a-lifetime adventures, limited edition memorabilia and never before available access to events and attractions.”
 Some of the things are quite unique, such as a 16×20 plaque commemorating the 1986 Masters signed by Jack Nicklaus himself (total of 50 available, pictured at right).
 For 40,000 to 50,000 points each, that’s a cost of $400 to $500 which I would say is fair, considering that you can be confident you are getting the real deal (vs. buying someplace like eBay).

 The FIA/Bank of America credit card World Points rewards can give you a decent value, but more often than not it will require you to redeem a high amount of points.
 If you are only earning 1 point per dollar, I wouldn’t recommend this program.
-You would be better off earning a straight 1% to 6% cash back with something like the Blue Cash American Express card or 1% to 5% cash back with the Chase Freedom rewards.
+You would be better off earning up to 6% cash back with something like the Blue Cash American Express card or up to 5% cash back with the Chase Freedom rewards.